wwsalmon/webtest/_portfolio/video/v-24-moments.md

 In summer 2017, my family and I took a trip to the American Southwest - Vegas, the Grand Canyon, Red Rock Canyon, Antelope Canyon.
 I brought my beefy RX10II along without any serious intention to shoot a video.
 Still, I ended up getting some good stuff - half a year later, I rediscovered all of the gorgeous footage and decided to put a little travel film together.

-## Quick Facts

-* A 2-minute-long travel film / highlight reel of my summer 2017
-* Shot over the course of summer 2017
-* Edited over a week, totaling ~4–5 hours
-* Tools used: Sony RX10 II w/ 24–200mm f/2.8; Adobe Premiere Pro; Adobe Photoshop
-* Skills: cinematography, video editing, color grading, graphic design

-## Background

-In August 2017, I flew with my family from NYC’s JFK into Las Vegas’ LAS.
-We walked around the Vegas strip, visited Red Rock Canyon, hiked five miles into the Grand Canyon, and did some other fun stuff.
-Throughout the trip, I had a camera around my neck (see *Tools* for discussion about that) and really without trying to make anything out of it took a bunch of video.

-At the end of it all, I just had a haphazard mess of footage — most of it pretty mediocre, but a lot of it pretty gorgeous and packed with potential.
-However, it wasn’t nearly enough for a vlog or to make anything narrative-y out of it.
-Six months of stumbling on the footage time and time again as I worked on other projects later, I finally found the spark to do something with it.

-The idea was to make a highlight-reel-y type video, no doubt influenced by Kraig Adams*’ 38-minute [Tokyo Super Vlog](https://www.youtube.com/watch?v=L3oD-Li3SzU) and following 2-minute [Travel Film](https://www.youtube.com/watch?v=kLT4nLWp4ZQ).
+The idea was to make a highlight-reel-y type video, influenced by Kraig Adams*’ 38-minute [Tokyo Super Vlog](https://www.youtube.com/watch?v=L3oD-Li3SzU) and following 2-minute [Travel Film](https://www.youtube.com/watch?v=kLT4nLWp4ZQ).
 In a week’s worth of lunch breaks, nights procrastinating homework or staying up too late, and a few hours over the weekend, my little edit was done.

-{% include image-gen.html src='/img/video/moments/timeline.png' alt='obligatory timeline snapshot' caption='obligatory timeline snapshot' %}

 *****